c-core-labs/pokeyslib/ReadMe.txt

   make -f Makefile.noqmake install on Linux and make -f Makefile.noqmake.osx install on OS X. These will also install the library in /usr/lib folder and copy the header file to /usr/include.
+Sudo may be required to gain write access to these two folders

 Also:
 qmake can be used to build the librray using the attached project file PoKeysLib.pro.